 You can read the history of corporate community service in America.
 You can study the research and trends, track the outcomes and implement a plan to apply what we’ve learned.
 But the best education comes by way of experiences.
 And that’s also the education that tends to stick.

 For Lewis, community service and volunteerism is an exercise in giving and wrapping arms around your fellow man.
 Yet, it’s also a lesson in the unintended consequences of what giving gives, and what giving gives right back.

 Check out our recent community service projects in the cities where Lewis employees live and work:

 Ronald McDonald House, Mobile, Ala.

 On International Volunteer Day, the Lewis Mobile office volunteered at the local Ronald McDonald House.
 Employees were split into teams.
-Some prepared and served a meal, while others cleaned rooms and changed linens.
+Some prepared and served a meal, while others put together care packages for families.
 Ronald McDonald House Charities of Mobile is a safe haven for families whose children are receiving life-saving medical treatment in nearby hospitals.
 Learn more.

 Community Food Bank of Central Alabama, Birmingham, Ala.

 The Lewis Birmingham office deployed to their local food bank on International Volunteer Day to lend a hand at the Community Food Bank of Central Alabama.
 Teams of volunteers boxed and packaged food, which included putting together the cardboard boxes, filling them with designated food items, then securing the boxes for distribution.
-Our volunteer team packed 690 boxes that would feed 690 families for seven to 10 days.
+Our volunteer team packed enough boxes that would feed over 500 families for seven to 10 days.
 Learn more.